For a few years now, you’ve probably known I’ve promised to collab or do something, but have taken months to even years to finish what I committed to.

 - Because of above, I lost full-time access to my workstation for almost 6-7 months.
 I had it in another city at someone’s place, and only had limited access to do both work and any Youtube videos.

-- I lost my main mode of transportation was gone for almost 8 months.
+- I lost my main mode of transportation for almost 8 months.
 A good chunk of my rainy day fund was used to repair this vehicle.
 In the end, I could’ve used the same money to buy a cheap “beater” car.

 - The local East Tennessee culture changed because of politics, reverting to it’s early 2000’s demeanor.
-This hampered (and still does) me to get skilled, full-time jobs among a few other things.
+This hampered (and still does) me to get skilled, full-time career jobs among a few other things.

 I can thankfully say after that period of time, at least two and a half of these issues have been resolved.
 I finally have a proper place to sleep, with my computer set back up (which allows me to be capable to do earning work).
 I also have a vehicle to drive around in.